Provably Data-driven Multiple Hyper-parameter Tuning with Structured Loss Function: Semi-algebraic Functions and Their Properties

 The $\ell_2/\ell_1$ ratio is not piecewise polynomial either because it is a rational function (and not polynomial). \item Group LASSO: Let $(\theta_1, \ldots, \theta_p) \in \RR^{d_1} \times \ldots \times \RR^{d_p}$ be a decomposition of $\theta \in \RR^d$, then the group LASSO is given by:

-As seen previously, $\|\cdot\|_2$ is semi-algebraic and semi-algebraic functions are stable under summation; group LASSO is also semi-algebraic.
-It is not piecewise polynomial either since it is equal to the sum of $\ell_2$ norms. \end{enumerate}
+As seen previously, $\|\cdot\|_2$ is semi-algebraic, and semi-algebraic functions are stable under summation; group LASSO is also semi-algebraic.
+It is not piecewise polynomial either, since it equals the sum of $\ell_2$ norms. \end{enumerate}